nccvector/opengl-from-scratch/README.md

 # opengl-renderer
-A repository to practice opengl and possible make a high level wrapper for future projects
+A repository to practice OpenGL and possibly make a high level wrapper for future projects

 <img src="misc/bunny_new.png">